 - Passing a quiz

-Creating a certificate is step 1 in the certificate process – to start, you need to head to Learndash LMS -> Certificates, and click “Add New.”
+Creating a certificate is Step 1 in the certification process for your Learndash online course.
+To start, you need to head to Learndash LMS > Certificates, and click “Add New.”

 The certificate title is for your own use – this helps you organize your certificates and assign them to the correct quiz or course.

-This will appear in the dropdown menus when you apply it to the material that is attributed to the certificate, so make sure it is something you recognize and can easily understand.
+This will appear in the dropdown menus when you apply it to the material that’s attributed to the certificate, so make sure the title is something you recognize and can easily understand.

-If you want to view your certificate before it is posted for the student to see, then you need to preview the reward before you publish it.
+If you want to view your certificate before it’s posted for the student to see, then you need to preview the reward before you publish it.